 Here at BloodMoon Dragons, we refuse to breed JUST to make a buck.

 We DO NOT and WILL NEVER, breed visual to visual morphs.
 This includes: Leatherback to leatherback, Trans to Trans, Zero to Zero etc. We believe it is detrimental to the entire bearded dragon species to do so.
 Morphs are recessive traits.
-Naturally so.

 Animals have evolved over thousands of years due to natural selection.